voucherly/voucherly-docs/docs/guides/resources/payment-gateways/edenred.md

     - Save **PaymentClientId** and **PaymentClientSecret**.
 4. Edenred will complete the configuration and send you the following via email: **AuthenticationClientId**, **AuthenticationClientSecret**, **MID**.
 5. Configure these parameters in **Impostazioni > Pagamenti > [Gateway di pagamento](https://dashboard.voucherly.it/settings/payment/payment-gateways)** on the Voucherly Dashboard.
 Use live environment.
+    - If you operate multiple locations with different MIDs, create one account per MID and assign it to each location — see [Per-store configuration](./per-store-configuration.md).

 ### Go live